- The contraceptive sponge is more effective when used with a condom.

 - Sponges should be NOT be used during your period.

 The contraceptive sponge is a vaginal barrier method that prevents pregnancy by keeping sperm from fertilizing an egg that your ovaries produce each month.
-The sponge does not protect you from STDs.
-To lessen the risk of getting an STD, a condom should always be used.
+The sponge does not protect you from STIs.
+To lessen the risk of getting an STI, a condom should always be used.
 Women who are allergic to nonoxynol-9 should not use any vaginal barrier method that contains this spermicide.

 What is the contraceptive sponge?

 The contraceptive sponge is a small, donut-shaped foam sponge that contains a a spermicide called Nonoxynol-9.
-It is a nonhormonal vaginal barrier method of birth control that is fairly easy to insert.
+It's a nonhormonal vaginal barrier method of birth control that is fairly easy to insert.

 |Out of 100 *nulliparous women using contraceptive sponges|